regularjs/guide/en/README.md

 # Guide for regularjs

-Regularjs is a __"string-based living template engine"__ aim to helping you to create interactive component. it provide
+Regularjs is a __"string-based living template engine"__ aiming to helping you to create interactive component. it provide:

 1. __data-binding__ based on dirty-check
 2. __string-based template__